knhash/knhash.github.io/_posts/1970-01-01-default-post.md

 ### Figures

-You're welcome to simply use an <code>img</code> element when pasting in static content to your articles, but a <code>figure</code> element with included marginal notes is preferred.
+You're welcome to simply use an <code>img</code> element when pasting in static content to your blog, but a <code>figure</code> element with included marginal notes is preferred.

 Also remember to add the <code>loading="lazy"</code> attribute to all image elements to help improve initial loading performance.